top of page

 It took until the end of the season to finally go on a mission with someone other than myself.
 I originally met Henry when I went to get a phone plan back in late spring.
 Oddly enough, I wanted a phone plan so I could make connections with other climbers and he was the person working there that day.
 Some things are too serendipitous.

 So we found ourselves meeting at the Raspberry Flat trailhead the night prior.
 Our plan was to start at 7 am and go light and fast - ticking off the summit in one day.
-I drove the gravel road to the trailhead, cooked dinner, packed and went to bed.
+I drove the gravel road to the trailhead, cooked dinner, packed, and went to bed.

 I woke up in the middle of the night to loud music and a car spinning out in the parking lot.
-Five minutes later the truck returned and out popped a local Kiwi farmer looking guy, likely in his early twenties.
+Five minutes later the truck returned and out popped a local Kiwi farmer-looking guy, likely in his early twenties.
 It was two in the morning.
 He began knocking on cars, waking people up, and asking them where "Aspiring Hut was."

 After seeing him wake up the third group of people, I walked up to him and asked what he was doing.
 After a minute or two standoff in which I think he was surprised that a guy bigger than him with his shirt off was confronting him, he got back in the truck.
 They never returned.
 It was odd to have this experience out here, but I suppose anything can happen when alcohol is involved.

 A few cups of coffee later, Henry and I set off at quarter after seven.
 The morning was very cold, very crisp, and very beautiful.
 Because I've vowed never to walk the approach up the West Matukituki ever again, I biked.
 Henry, without a bike, ran.
 Somehow we arrived at Aspiring Hut at the same time.
-The bike was stashed, we drank some water, and began our climb.
+The bike was stashed, we drank some water and began our climb.

 The route to the pylon at the top of Cascade Saddle climbs 1,370 meters in a very short distance.
 I think we were both feeling excellent this morning because we reached the top in two hours twenty.
 I could tell already that Henry was very fit.
 We refueled and kept our face towards Tyndall.
 Mount Tyndall is one of those peaks that never seems to get any closer.
 Then, as if we were propelled forward by some imaginary force, it felt right in front of us.
 We were about 250 meters from the summit.
 All we had to do was cross a short glacier, climb the ridge, and reach the summit.